muhammad-shafiiq/Raw-data__VLP-Vaccine-against-FMDV-Serotype-O/README.md

-md_pentameric-vlp-model --> contains raw data of MD simulations of the pentameric VLP mpdel.
+md_pentameric-vlp-model --> contains raw data of MD simulations of the pentameric VLP model.

 md-complex_rep1         --> contains raw data of first replicate of MD simulations of the VLP-BoLA complex.